 Here are some frequently asked questions around ADHD.

-An Education, Health and Care Plan (EHCP) is a legal document for children and young people up to the age of 25 who need extra support due to special educational needs or disabilities.
-It outlines the help children and young people with ADHD need at school or college, ensuring they get the right support to learn and succeed.
-You can apply for an EHCP without a formal diagnosis.
+An Education, Health and Care Plan (EHCP) is a legal document designed to give children and young people with SEND, up to the age of 25, the extra support they need to thrive at school or college.
+It sets out the help your child requires to learn, develop, and succeed.
+You can apply for an EHCP even if your child doesn’t yet have a formal diagnosis.

 Hyperactivity means having lots of energy and finding it hard to sit still.
-Children with ADHD who are hyperactive may fidget, feel restless and move around or talk a lot.
+Children with ADHD who are hyperactive may fidget, feel restless, move around, or talk a lot.
 They often need to keep busy and might struggle to relax.

 The NHS Right to Choose scheme allows patients to choose where they receive care, including mental health services like ADHD assessments.
 If your child has been waiting a long time for an NHS diagnosis, you can ask your GP to refer you to a different provider that may have a shorter waiting list.